-- Approved the Agreement with Kahkonen Excavating, Inc. for the construction of the Community Garden Access Road and Parking Lot on Brewery Road in L'Anse, MI, for \$15,865.00 to be completed by November 14, 2018, (NRD). - Approved the Memorandum of Cooperative Agreement with the ITC of MI Endowment Fund Tribal Food Access Collaborative Project \$40,000.00, May 1, 2018 April 30, 2019. - Approved the HUD Indian Housing Block Grant funding approval grant agreement for FY 2018 and authorized the President to sign.
-Approved the USGS Joint Funding Agreement for the Streamgaging Station on the Salmon Trout and East Branch Salmon Trout Rivers and monitoring station on the Middle Branch Escanaba River near Humboldt, October 1, 2018 September 30, 2019,
+- Approved the Agreement with Kahkonen Excavating, Inc. for the construction of the Community Garden Access Road and Parking Lot on Brewery Road in L'Anse, MI, for \$15,865.00 to be completed by November 14, 2018, (NRD). - Approved the Memorandum of Cooperative Agreement with the ITC of MI Endowment Fund Tribal Food Access Collaborative Project \$40,000.00, May 1, 2018 - April 30, 2019. - Approved the HUD Indian Housing Block Grant funding approval grant agreement for FY 2018 and authorized the President to sign. - Approved the USGS Joint Funding Agreement for the Streamgaging Station on the Salmon Trout and East Branch Salmon Trout Rivers and monitoring station on the Middle Branch Escanaba River near Humboldt, October 1, 2018 - September 30, 2019, - Approved the bid from Copper Country Ford in the amount of \$37,032.72 for a hatchery stocking vehicle (NRD). - Approved the bid from Larson Well Drilling in the amount of \$15,340.00 for well and water systems. - Approved Resolution KB 030-2018 Shakopee Mdewakanton Sioux Community donation request for the non-motorized trail Phase I to complete Section 7. - Approved Resolution KB 031-2018 William W. Jondreau, Sr. commercial lease acquisition with Edward M. Edwards and grants a business lease for the purpose of operating a storage unit business. - Approved to appoint James Bittorf as an Appellate Justice and approve his contract for Tribal Court, October 1, 2018 - September 30, 2021.

-- Approved to appoint Lynn Haataja, Sheila Royal, Terri Denomie, Elizabeth Sherman, Hope Laramore, and Gary Loonsfoot, Jr. to the Education Committee for three year terms. - Approved to appoint Sheila Royal to the Youth Committee for a term ending April 2019. - Approved to appoint Jennifer Misegan, Amy St. Arnold, Jake Misegan, Terri Denomie, and Rodney Loonsfoot to the ICWA Committee for three year terms. - Tabled the Health Board appointments until more information was provided on the seats that were up. - Approved to appoint Wanda Seppanen to the ICWA Committee for a term ending March 2019. - Approved the Nurse Practitioner Employment Agreement with Whitney Newsom, FNP-C, October 1, 2018-September 30, 2020. - Approved to terminate Dr. Arthur Schimelfenig for cause and to have him complete his transcription duties. - Approved the changes to the KBIC Purchase and Procurement Policy for the Government excluding the Casinos and Enterprises.
+- Approved to appoint Lynn Haataja, Sheila Royal, Terri Denomie, Elizabeth Sherman, Hope Laramore, and Gary Loonsfoot, Jr. to the Education Committee for three year terms. - Approved to appoint Sheila Royal to the Youth Committee for a term ending April 2019. - Approved to appoint Jennifer Misegan, Amy St. Arnold, Jake Misegan, Terri Denomie, and Rodney Loonsfoot to the ICWA Committee for three year terms. - Tabled the Health Board appointments until more information was provided on the seats that were up. - Approved to appoint Wanda Seppanen to the ICWA Committee for a term ending March 2019. - Approved the Nurse Practitioner Employment Agreement with Whitney Newsom, FNP-C, October 1, 2018-September 30, - Approved to terminate Dr. Arthur Schimelfenig for cause and to have him complete his transcription duties. - Approved the changes to the KBIC Purchase and Procurement Policy for the Government excluding the Casinos and Enterprises.